Mindfulness in action weekly meditation drop-ins (by Zoom interactive video)

 Liz has a health care background in geriatric psychiatry and has a specific clinical interest in supporting family members of people living with cognitive change.
 She is a certified mindfulness meditation teacher (MMTCP – Jack Kornfield and Tara Brach) and is a member of the International Mindfulness Teachers’ Association.
 She is trained to teach Mindfulness Based Dementia Care, and is currently training to deliver Mindfulness Based Cognitive Therapy.
 She is also a UCLA MARC Mindful Awareness Practices (MAPS) for Daily Life facilitator.
 Liz enjoys sharing mindfulness with people as a key strategy for self-care and resilience in challenging times.

-Tom is an Occupational Therapist, and has worked with the Vancouver Coastal Mental Health and Substance Use program since 2002, where he has designed and facilitated mindfulness based courses.
-He also teaches mindfulness based courses in his private practice, and is a mentor for MBCT and MBSR facilitator trainees at the Centre for Mindfulness Studies, and for mindfulness facilitator trainees at the UCLA Training in Mindfulness Facilitation Program.
-Tom is interested in the intersection of eastern and western approaches to health and wellness, and sharing this interest.
+Tom is an Occupational Therapist, and has worked with the Vancouver Coastal Mental Health and Substance Use program since 2002, where he has designed and facilitated mindfulness based courses since 2006.
+He also teaches mindfulness based courses in the community, and is a teacher trainer and mentor for MBCT and MBSR facilitator trainees at the Centre for Mindfulness Studies, and an advisor at the UCLA Training in Mindfulness Facilitation Program.
+Tom is interested in sharing his interest in the intersection of eastern and western approaches to health and wellness.

 Andrea has a background in inpatient psychiatry and specializes in bringing mindfulness based treatments to both individuals and groups in multiple clinical settings.
 She co-facilitates fostering resilience retreats and 5-day MBCT professional trainings for health care professionals.
 She is a mentor for MBCT trainees at the Center for Mindfulness Studies and the UCSD Mindfulness Based Professional Training Institute.
 She is a founding Co-Director of the North American Chapter of the Mindfulness integrated Cognitive Behavioural Therapy (MiCBT) Institute, and trains clinicians in the delivery of MiCBT nationally and internationally.
 She has been an Associate Editor for the Mindfulness journal since 2013.
 She completed her yoga teacher training in 2020 and has practiced in the Burmese Theravada Vipassana tradition since 2002.